rclone/rclone/vfs/vfs.md

 cloud storage as `link-to-file.txt.rclonelink` and the contents would be the path to the symlink destination.

+Note that `--links` enables symlink translation globally in rclone - this includes any backend which supports the concept (for example the local backend). `--vfs-links` just enables it for the VFS layer.

-This scheme is compatible with that used by the [local backend with the --links flag](/local/#symlinks-junction-points).
+This scheme is compatible with that used by the [local backend with the --local-links flag](/local/#symlinks-junction-points).

-The `--links` flag has been designed for `rclone mount`, `rclone nfsmount` and `rclone serve nfs`.
+The `--vfs-links` flag has been designed for `rclone mount`, `rclone nfsmount` and `rclone serve nfs`.

 It hasn't been tested with the other `rclone serve` commands yet.